awslabs/iot-application/userguide/README.md

 An AWS administrator can create application users by following these steps:

-1. Find the IoT Application **UserPool** by searching `UserPool` on the CloudFormation stack for IoT Application.
+1. Find the application **UserPool** by searching `UserPool` on the CloudFormation stack for the application.
     ![user-pool-resource-on-cfn](./imgs/user-pool-resource-on-cfn.png)
 1. Choose the **Physical ID** link.
 This displays the **UserPool** on the **Amazon Cognito** console.
     ![users-tab-on-cognito](./imgs/users-tab-on-cognito.png)